-We keep yearning desperately for something more, something substantial.
-It was then we finally realized that we really had to do something.
+We kept desperately yearning for something more…something more substantial.
+And it was then we finally accepted that we really had to do something.
 It became clear to us that it wasn’t going away until we do.

-I said “yes!” in a heartbeat as I had done a number of volunteer work back in high school so I jumped at the opportunity to get back to giving back every chance I get.
+I said “yes!” in a heartbeat.
+As I had done a number of volunteer work back in school and thoroughly enjoyed it, I jumped at the opportunity to get back to giving back every chance I get.

 This unexpected opportunity turned out to be one of the best things that ever happened in my life.